CHT Sustainability Report 2023

 Preventing waste is of major importance for CHT.
 That is why we regularly train our staff in handling and preventing waste.
 Unavoidable waste is recycled wherever possible.
 All non-recyclable waste is subject to proper disposal.
 Furthermore, the legal requirements and local standards of the specific countries are considered for waste disposal.

 For the manufacture of chemical products energy in different forms is needed.
-We purchase it in the form of electricity, oil, natural gas, liquid gas (LPG), wood pellets as well as local heating.
+We purchase it in the form of electricity, oil, natural gas, liquid gas (LPG), wood pellets as well as local and district heating.
 Energy is used for operating our production plants and for heating our company buildings.
 During recent years we have been able to successfully implement different measures for energy savings, and to consistently enhance our energy efficiency.

 An important element for reducing our greenhouse gas emissions will be the gradual conversion of energy supply from fossil sources to renewable sources.

-In 2022, 24 % (vs. 19 % in 2021) of total energy requirements were already covered by renewable energy sources.
+In 2023, 28 % (vs. 24 % in 2022) of total energy requirements were already covered by renewable energy sources.

-The Tübingen site purchased 1,644 MWh of district heating in 2022, replacing the oil heating at the site.
+The Tübingen site purchased 1,633 MWh of district heating in 2023.

-In 2022, 66 % of electricity across the CHT Group was covered by renewable energy sources.
+In 2023, 68 % of electricity across the CHT Group was covered by renewable energy sources.
 Compared to 2019, this is an increase of 58 %.

 In transforming our electricity supply, we are not only taking the approach of buying more green electricity on the market, but also producing electricity in our own photovoltaic plants.